dragonwocky/obsidian-material-ocean/README.md

 ## Disclaimer

 This theme is provided as-is and is designed for personal use.
-It has not been thoroughly tested and may not work as expected with all future updates.
+It has not been tested on all platforms or with all features and may not work as expected with all future updates.
 If you notice something looks wrong, please open a bug report or pull request so it can be fixed.

 I did not create the original Material Ocean colour palette.
 Full credit for that goes to the original [Material Theme](https://material-theme.site/).
 I have selected